MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 ---
 title: FAQs for chat (preview) with Copilot
-description: This FAQ provides information about the AI technology used for chatting with Copilot in Business Central.
+description: This FAQ provides information about the AI technology used for chatting with Copilot in [!INCLUDE[prod_short](includes/prod_short.md)].
 It includes key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 02/27/2024 ms.custom:
   - responsible-ai-faqs